 Kotlin If..Else

-Conditional statements in Kotlin are used to control the flow of a program based on certain conditions.
-There are different types of conditional statements available in Kotlin, including when, if-else, and for loop.
+Conditional statements in Kotlin are used to control the flow of a program based on specific conditions.
+There are several types of conditional statements in Kotlin, including:

-The when statement is similar to a switch statement in other programming languages.
-It allows you to check the value of an expression against multiple possible values and execute the corresponding block of code.
-It can be used as a replacement for lengthy if-else if chains.
+The when statement is similar to the switch statement in other languages.
+It checks an expression against multiple possible values and executes the corresponding code block.
+This can be a suitable alternative to long if-else if chains.

-The if-else statement is a basic conditional statement that allows you to execute certain code blocks based on a condition.
-If the condition is true, the code within the if block will be executed.
-Otherwise, the code within the else block will be executed.
+The if-else statement allows for conditional code execution.
+If the condition is true, the code within the if block runs.
+If it's false, the else block runs.

-The for loop is used to iterate over a range, an array, or any other type of iterable collection.
-It allows you to repeatedly execute a block of code for each element in the collection.
-It can be used to perform operations on every element or to search for a specific element in the collection.
+The for loop iterates over a range, array, or any iterable collection.
+It enables repeated execution of a code block for each element in the collection.
+This is often used to perform operations on each element or search for a specific one.

 Introduction